Relaxed complete partitions: an error-correcting Bachet's problem: Introduction

 \section{Introduction}

-First recorded by Fibonacci \cite[On IIII Weights Weighing Forty Pounds]{Fib} in 1202, Bachet's problem can be regarded as one of the earliest problems, if not the earliest, in the theory of partitions of integers.
+Recorded by Fibonacci \cite[On IIII Weights Weighing Forty Pounds]{Fib} in 1202, Bachet's problem ought to be regarded as one of the earliest problems in integer partitions.
 It asks: {\em what is the least number of pound weights that can be used on a scale pan to weigh any integral number of pounds from 1 to 40 inclusive, if the weights can be placed in either of the scale pans~?} Its solution consists of four parts and can be written as $40 = 1+3+9+27$ and is unique.
-Replacing 40 with any integer $m$, this problem has been generalized in a number of distinct ways: by MacMahon \cite{MacQuar} in 1886; by Brown \cite{Bro} in 1961 and by Park \cite{Par} in 1998.
+Replacing 40 with any integer $m$, this problem has been generalized in a number of ways: by MacMahon \cite{MacQuar} in 1886; by Brown \cite{Bro} in 1961 and by Park \cite{Par} in 1998.
 The latter was the first to describe all possible solutions to Bachet's problem as originally stated, when {\em 40} is replaced with any integer $m$.
-A lively expository account of these various generalizations of Bachet's problem can be found in \cite{O'Sh}.
+A lively expository account of these various generalizations of Bachet's problem will appear in \cite{O'Sh}.